Harmonious

 This task had a 100% task success rate, however, 40% clicked through at least one other tab before finding invites to accept.
 Because of this we:

 There was a 90% success rate for completing this task, however, we received feedback from users that the instructions were not clear to them.
-Our solution was to:
+My solution was to:

-Create step-by-step instructions to walk users through the flow of participating in the daily challenge.
-We also added a clear ‘submit’ button.
+• Create step-by-step instructions to walk users through the flow of participating in the daily challenge.
+I also added a clear ‘submit’ button.

-Because some users felt that the search interface was not what they expected, we wanted to create a more recognizable solution.
-Instead of toggling between filters and results, our solution was to allow users to search for what they are looking for and filter preferences as needed.
+Because of this, I wanted to create a more recognizable solution.
+Instead of toggling between filters and results, my solution was to allow users to search for what they are looking for and filter preferences as needed.

 UI Style Guide